seanhig/flink-stack/examples/k8s/README.md

 kubectl create secret generic enriched-orders-mysql-opsdb-password --from-literal=Fender2000
 ```

+The `enriched-orders-job.properties` file defines the runtime names of the mapped secret ENV variables which contain the injected secrets when the container is launched in k8s.

 Once the secrets have been defined the job image and spec can be deployed.

 ## Deploy Enriched Orders Job Image